sushiroll4093/clone/Home.md

  * You can read one of our tutorials (below).
  * You can read our [[FAQ]].
  * You can visit our [general Canvas usage support portal](http://support.instructure.com/forums).
+ * You can read our [nascent API docs](http://instructure.github.com/canvas-lms/doc/api/).

 Contributing
 -----------